Headless CMS: The Future of Modern Web Development

 The headless CMS market shows a 73% adoption rate among enterprises, a 14% increase since 2021.
 The trends are clear:

-• AI-powered content management: Strapi v5, Sanity (AI agent for content operations), and Payload 3 (auto-embedding, AI features) are all integrating AI into workflows - content generation, structuring, translation, and personalization
+• AI-powered content management: Strapi v5, Sanity (AI agent for content operations) and Payload 3 (auto-embedding, AI features) all integrate AI into workflows — content generation, structuring, translation and personalization

-• Visual editing: headless CMS platforms are bringing back the visual editing experience (Sanity Visual Editing, Payload Visual Editor, Contentful Live Preview) that was traditional CMS platforms’ strength
+• Visual editing: headless platforms are bringing back the visual editing experience that was traditional CMS strength (Sanity Visual Editing, Payload Visual Editor, Contentful Live Preview)

 • Edge-native content: content cacheable on CDN edge servers with the ability to be dynamically personalized